celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 A visual example of a generic tracing dashboard provided via [Uptrace](https://uptrace.dev/) backend
 ![tracing](img/tracing-dashboard.png)

-Mainly, for "ShrEx" and reconstruction analysis we need to know if the reconstruction succeeded and the time it took.
-The tracing in this case would provide all three metrics for the whole reconstruction operation and for each sub operation of each process.
+Mainly, for `ShrEx` and reconstruction analysis we need to know if the reconstruction succeeded and the time it took for the big block sizes(EDS >= 128).
+The tracing in this case would provide all the data for the whole reconstruction operation and for each sub operation within reconstruction, e.g time spend specifically on erasure coding
+> NOTE: The exact compute time is not available unless [rsmt2d#107](https://github.com/celestiaorg/rsmt2d/issues/107)
+> is fixed.

 #### Spans